 In a phone interview with the Associated Press, Grimm said of the Trump action: “It’s not positive.
 It has the possibility of hurting transgender students and transgender people.
 We’re going to keep fighting like we have been and keep fighting for the right thing.”

-The Gloucester County School Board also released the following statement about Trump’s decision:
+The Gloucester County School Board also released the following statement: